fhl2000/TaylorVar/README.md

-# TaylorVar: A tiny high-order forward popagation automatic differentiation tool in PyTorch
+# TaylorVar: A tiny high-order forward propagation automatic differentiation tool in PyTorch

-TaylorVar is a lightweight PyTorch wrapper aimed at providing explicit construction of computational graphs for Taylor-mode automatic differentiation, enabling the computation of higher-order derivatives in a single forward pass without stacked first-order AD as in original Pytorch.
+TaylorVar is a lightweight PyTorch wrapper aimed at providing explicit construction of computational graphs for Taylor-mode automatic differentiation, enabling the computation of higher-order derivatives in a single forward pass without stacked first-order AD as in original PyTorch.
 It is designed for tasks that require accurate higher-order derivatives (up to 3), such as in Physics-Informed Neural Networks (PINNs), scientific computing, and differential equation solvers.

 ## Features